Julius-88/azure-bistro/README.md

 # Notes

 **Media Folder:** This project currently does not use the *media* folder, as it is designed without the need for handling user-uploaded content.
 The folder is kept in place to allow for easy integration of media files in the future.

+## Special Admin Permissions

+In the Azure Bistro application, administrators have extended permissions compared to regular users.
+One key distinction is in the reservation system:

+- **Regular Users**: Cannot book a reservation for a date and time that has already been booked by another user.
+This restriction ensures that double bookings do not occur, maintaining a smooth and efficient reservation process.

+- **Administrators**: Have the ability to override this restriction and book reservations even on dates and times that are already booked.
+This feature is intended to provide flexibility for handling special circumstances or last-minute changes that might require administrative intervention.